deckersm/CASTOR_Cadence_Survey_Simulation/README.md

 `--field_ra`, `-r` (`--field_dec`, `-d`) = ra and dec (in deg) of the center of the fields covered by the survey, if multiple, separate with spaces.

+'--plateau' = Caculate detection for TDEs at the plateau.
+It only works when type = TDE (default = False).

 This will produce several output files in the `results` folder: